cfoust/cy/docs/src/configuration.md

 (print "hello world!")
 ```

-Users of `cy` provide a configuration written in Janet to define key bindings, set parameters, and set up `cy` in any way they like.

 ### Configuration files

-On startup, `cy` will search for and execute the first file containing Janet source code that it finds in the following locations. (`cy` adheres to the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).)
+On startup, `cy` will search for and execute the first file containing Janet source code that it finds in the following locations. `cy` adheres to the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

 1. `$XDG_CONFIG_HOME/cy/cyrc.janet`
 1. `$XDG_CONFIG_HOME/cyrc.janet`